My name is Stephanie...

 - Do you have a child?

-If you answered 'yes' on one of these questions, you DO have money to travel around the world, you just decided to spend it differently.
+If you answered 'yes' to one of these questions, you DO have money to travel around the world, you just decided to spend it differently.
 And that's okay, I'm not judging.
 Life isn't a simple copy-paste, we all have our own ways.
-Just don't try convince me you don't have the time nor funds: you most definitely have, you just used it for other things.* And yes, I also have friends, family and people I care about, just like you.
-Having this lifestyle simply meant I had to accept that missing them, and not forming an active part of their lives, is a painful yet required sacrifice, and love relationships might always lose it from my desire to float around on the wind instead of taking root.
+Just don't try to convince me you don't have the time nor funds: you most definitely have*, you just used it for other things.
+Don't be mistaken: I had a job too, I quit it.
+I had a place to live as well, I gave notice it.
+I also have friends, family and people I care about, just like you.
+Having this lifestyle simply meant I had to accept that missing them, and not forming an active part of their lives, is a painful yet required sacrifice, and love relationships might always draw the shortest straw when it has to enter the battle with my love for traveling.
+If a guy requires me to settle down and give up the main thing that gives purpose to my life just to make him happy, are we still speaking of love?

 If you think in this blog I refer to traveling in the sense of checking into hotels, grabbing your travel guide and book some tours, you might be mistaken by that thing called "a holiday".
 I don't have a house or a country, the world is my home.
 My material possessions are those 15kg in my backpack (okay I'm lying - I carry almost double with me, legs of steel!).
 I sleep on couches, in hammocks, on floors, on air mattresses and luckily sometimes in beds in local people's houses via the networks of Couchsurfing, WorkAway and Housesitting.
 I don't book tours, I hitchhike there myself or take the cheapest form of public transport.
 I don't expect hot showers.
 I don't even count on running water anymore.
 I got used to washing myself standing in a plastic tub, using rain water... and what a great ecological practice that is!
-I don't spend a fortune on food.
-As traveling showed me the beauty of our planet's animals I decided to stop eating them (you know, I don't eat my cat either) and veggies are pretty damn cheap.
+I don't spend a fortune on food and restaurant dinners, as cooking is the one thing that makes me feel "normal" and homesy in this whirlwind of a lifestyle.
+When I lived in one place I didn't go out for dinner every night, so why would I do that when I travel 365 days a year?
+I live spending less than 1/3th I did during my prior "civilized life", if you're interested in knowing it!
+Live on the road is just so much cheaper once you cut ties with a home or a country.

-Sometimes I get my nutrition in exchange for my volunteer work in local communities, sometimes I pay 50 cents for local street food... which means I sometimes eat the same twice a day for weeks in a row, and yes, sometimes get the shitters.
+Sometimes I get my accommodation and nutrition in exchange for my volunteer work in local communities, sometimes I pay a euro or two for local street food... which means I sometimes eat the same twice a day for weeks in a row, and yes, sometimes get the shitters (although hardly, my stomach is trained for all global bacteria by now).
 And that's okay.
 I'm an adult person, I choose to live like this and deal with these 'inconveniences' that are (better than) normal life for many people I met along this journey.
 It paid off more than money ever could.
-If there's less material distractions or a blinding comfort zone there's more room to grow like a person (/society/humanity) and discover life in its true colors, while revealing the opportunities to change what you don't like about it.
+If there are less material distractions or a blinding comfort zone there's more room to grow like a person (/society/humanity) and discover life in its true colors, while revealing the opportunities to change what you don't like about it.

 This is life and what I decided to make of it.
 It contains no million-dollar careers, no monthly paychecks, no ongoing consumption of material goods and no stability.
 It contains everything else the Earth has to offer.